 Look on job board sites like LinkedIn, GlassDoor, and Indeed to find online work.
 The age limit for these sites is 16, and all you need to start is an email and password.
 On these pages, employers will post jobs for a plethora of fields.
 You can choose online-only filters and go from there.

 Though most job board sites vet who can post work, you should still double-check on your own.
-Look up the employer on google to see if they have a website or social media.
+Look up the employer on Google to see if they have a website or social media.
 Research the company and ask yourself if you really want to work there.
 Don’t apply to every web-based job just because it’s listed.
-Pick something that aligns with your future plans, or at least something that you can stand doing for a while.
+Pick something that aligns with your future plans or at least something that you can stand doing for a while.

 The Most Reliable Online Jobs for Teens

 The choices you have for online work seem endless, don’t they?
 Even doing extensive research seems to only scratch the surface of opportunity.
-The unique part of the internet is that anything is possible, anyone can become their own boss (no matter how old they are).
-What is the best way to get started, and how will you know when it’s the right fit?

 Think of this list as a diving board.
 It helps you get into the water, but you still have to be able to swim.
 You’ll get some ideas from reading the next sections, but that won’t be enough to score the job.
 You’ll also need to research the company, craft a resume, and apply.

-1. Online Surveys
+1. Paid Online Surveys

 The most popular way for teens to earn income online is through taking internet surveys.
 Most of these sites have a minimum age requirement of thirteen to make a profile and earn money.
 The most convenient part is that you can complete the work wherever you are, from a phone, computer, or tablet.